 Get inspiration from Greatist’s huge list of 50 bodyweight movements.
 These moves can be done with very little floor space.

 You might not want to carry your yoga mat from meeting to meeting, but your hotel room is guaranteed to have a couple of towels you can use instead.
 Download a couple of short instructional videos onto your phone or tablet and run through a few flows before your first morning meeting or at the end of the working day.

 While most routines won’t give you a cardio workout, yoga is great for working on your strength, flexibility and balance1 and can also be excellent for helping you moderate work-related stress.

 It’s important to incorporate exercise that elevates your heart rate into your workout routine, even when you’re on the move.
 Vigorous exercise offers benefits over and above the kind you enjoy with more moderate activity2 such as walking and playing tennis.
 Luckily, there are plenty of ways to feel the burn of a full-on cardio workout without using a lot of space.

 "There’s a wide range of bodyweight control exercises that can be aided by the use of furniture.
 It’s all about using your imagination!
 For example, using a chair we can do single-leg or double-leg squats, as well as step-up exercises.
 Using a table we can do push-ups at different angles and tricep dips," says Alvaro.

-Health magazine has a high-intensity workout video for at-home fitness sessions, which can easily be repurposed for your hotel room, while online creative community Brit + Co has put together an inspirational list of gym-style workouts for small spaces.
+Health magazine has a high-intensity low-impact workout video for at-home fitness sessions, which can easily be repurposed for your hotel room, while online creative community Brit + Co has put together an inspirational list of gym-style workouts for small spaces.